What We Do

 Learn More About Our Rich History With These Resources

-JTA is Gearing Up for the Good Fight in 2023, and We Need Your Support.
+JTA is Building Momentum in 2024, and We Need Your Support.

 Connect with us online.